--Diocese of Brooklyn/Philippines, The Tablet
+-Diocese of Brooklyn /Philippines, The Tablet

-"This seminar is helpful for Latino and other international priests who need to adjust to the more corporate style of US Church life."
+"Latino priests need to adjust to the more corporate style of US Church life."

 -Diocese of Orlando/Colombia, Our Sunday Visitor

 "It is what every international priest needs if he ever hopes to be able to find his left from his right in this country, ministry-wise."